 If you are interested to track the benefits of your exercise on your body, you could try a Mind Body Fuel Blood Test.
-This test has been specially designed in conjunction with Her Spirt to optimise your energy, mood and long-term health.
+This test has been specially designed in conjunction with Her Spirit to optimise your energy, mood and long-term health.
 You can take this simple finger-prick test at home.
-Once we have your results, our expert doctors will give you personalised advice to optimise your health and wellbeing.
+With your results and comments from our team of doctors, you can start making changes towards a happier and healthier you.

 - McGhee, D.E. and Steele, J.R., 2020.
 Biomechanics of Breast Support for Active Women.
 Exercise and sport sciences reviews, 48(3), pp.99-109.

 - Farage, M.A., Osborn, T.W. and MacLean, A.B., 2008.
 Cognitive, sensory, and emotional changes associated with the menstrual cycle: a review.
 Archives of gynecology and obstetrics, 278(4), pp.299-307.

 - VEDES, A., HILPERT, P., NUSSBECK, F. W., RANDALL, A. K., BODENMANN, G., & LIND, W. R. (2016).
 Love styles, coping, and relationship satisfaction: A dyadic approach.
 Personal Relationships, 23(1), 84–97. doi:10.1111/pere.12112